Automatic Dataset Annotation to Learn CNN Pore Description for Fingerprint Recognition: Conclusion

 \section{Conclusion}

-In this work, we trained a CNN to detect pores in high-resolution fingerprint images, and, although our detection results are not confirmedly state-of-the-art, we provide evidence that they are.
-This is because there is no consensus in the literature over how to evaluate pore detections.
-We hope the detailed evaluation protocol we proposed is adopted in future works.
-We also see potential of improving pore detection using semi-supervised learning techniques~\cite{semi-supervised} with \textit{DBI}'s training data, which has no pore ground-truth annotations.
+In this work, we detailed how aligning fingerprint images allows us to automatically annotate a training set with keypoint labels.
+Our method iteratively establishes correspondences based on the similarity of hand-crafted keypoint descriptors and aligns positive pairs of images with them.
+This process is more computationally expensive than our matching algorithm.
+However, it has no impact in the running time of recognition since it only takes place once, prior to training the CNN.
+Finally, to show the usefulness of that approach, we annotated the training set of the default benchmark for high-resolution fingerprint recognition with pore labels and used those labels for training the CNN we used in our experiments.

-We see as our main contribution the substantial empirical evidence to corroborate our hypothesis that improving local descriptors allows the use of simple matching rules to improve the state-of-the-art of high-resolution pore-based fingerprint recognition, detailing a method that achieves these feats in the default benchmark for this task.
-In this process, we described how to learn keypoint descriptors for fingerprint images and open-sourced all of our related code.
+We see as our main contribution the substantial empirical evidence to corroborate our hypothesis that improving local descriptors allows the use of simple matching rules to improve high-resolution fingerprint recognition.
+We both (1) obtain the state-of-the-art performance in the default benchmark for high-resolution, pore-based fingerprint recognition using a method that fulfills these criteria, (2) and conduct an ablation study with the most successful descriptors used in the literature to confirm that the improvement is due to better descriptors.

-Our method, however, has limitations.
-Deep learning approaches suffer from domain variability~\cite{domain-gan}.
-In our setting, this would mean investigating how well our CNN would generalize to images collected with other sensors.
-If this proves to be a significant issue, overcoming it is needed for the adoption of our method in practical scenarios.

-Future work could also investigate the combination of minutiae with pores for our method, which is known to improve recognition.
-Another promising line of work is the use of a global texture descriptor, side-stepping keypoint detection altogether.